Eventual-Inc/Daft/docs/source/benchmarks/index.rst

 Highlights
 ^^^^^^^^^^
    #.
-Out of all the benchmarked frameworks, only Daft and EMR Spark are able to run terabyte scale queries reliably on out-of-the-box configurations.
+Out of all the benchmarked frameworks, **only Daft and EMR Spark are able to run terabyte scale queries reliably** on out-of-the-box configurations.
-#.
-Daft is consistently much faster (3.3x faster than EMR Spark and 7.7x faster than Dask Dataframes).
+   #. **Daft is consistently much faster** (3.3x faster than EMR Spark, 7.7x faster than Dask Dataframes, and 44.4x faster than Modin).

 .. note::
-   We were unable to obtain results for Modin due to cluster OOMs, errors and timeouts (one hour limit per question attempt).
+   We were unable to obtain full results for Modin due to cluster OOMs, errors and timeouts (one hour limit per question attempt).
    Similarly, Dask was unable to provide comparable results for the terabyte scale benchmark.
    It is possible that these frameworks may perform and function better with additional tuning and configuration.
    Logs for all the runs are provided in a public AWS S3 bucket.